mampudi/blockchain-developer-bootcamp-final-project/README.md

 # Example workflows
+* As a partner I want to register on Nebula so that my customers can be rewarded with loyalty ETH.
-1. As a customer I want to earn ETH based on my purchases with partners so that I can be financially rewarded for my loyalty.
+* As a customer I want to earn ETH based on my purchases with partners so that I can be financially rewarded for my loyalty.
-2. As a customer I want to swap ETH for DAI so that I can use it to fit my needs when the time comes.
+* As a customer I want to swap ETH for DAI so that I can use it to fit my needs when the time comes.
-3. As a customer I want to take part in weekly lottery so that I can get more value for shopping at partner stores or websites.
+* As a customer I want to take part in weekly lottery so that I can get more value for shopping at partner stores or websites.
-4. As a partner I want to sponsor a weekly lottery amount so that I can make customers come to my store or website.
+* As a partner I want to sponsor a weekly lottery amount so that I can make customers come to my store or website.
-5. As a customer I want to see how and where I earned my ETH so that I am able to make better decisions of where I shop in future.
+* As a customer I want to see how and where I earned my ETH so that I am able to make better decisions of where I shop in future.